Family entertainment center: In the United States

 The main national industry group in the U.S. is the National Association of Family Entertainment Centers (NAFEC), which is a division of the International Laser Tag Association (ILTA).

 Some U.S.-based companies also have venues in Canada (noted above), but this is rare due to the legal/political difficulties involved in cross-border corporations.

-American FECs vary wildly in themes, size and features.
+North American FECs vary wildly in themes, size and features.
 Some of the larger businesses in this category have included: